mathieu-benoit/acm-workshop/content/overview/agenda.md

     1. As Platform Admin, create GKE cluster in Tenant project
     1. As Org Admin, allow Fleet for Tenant project
     1. As Platform Admin, set up GKE configs's Git repo in Tenant project
-    1. As Platform Admin, set up Config Sync monitoring
+    1. As Platform Admin, enforce policies for `NetworkPolicies`
     1. As Platform Admin, set up `NetworkPolicy` logging in GKE cluster
-    1. As Platform Admin, enforce policies for `NetworkPolicies`
 1. Artifact Registry
     1. As Org Admin, allow Artifact Registry for Tenant project
     1. As Platform Admin, create Artifact Registry in Tenant project and allow GKE cluster to pull containers